Jack Harper (1900s pitcher)

-Charles William "Jack" Harper (April 2, 1878 – September 30, 1950) was a pitcher in Major League Baseball.
+Charles William "Jack" Harper (April 2, 1878 – September 30, 1950) was an American pitcher in Major League Baseball.
 He pitched eight seasons in the majors, from 1899 to 1906.

 Harper started his professional baseball career in 1898.
 After a short stint with the Cleveland Spiders, he had a good season with the Fort Wayne Indians of the Interstate League in 1900 (going 20-15).
 This got him into the majors for good.

 Over the next few seasons, Harper jumped from league to league, finally settling in with the Cincinnati Reds.
 He had his best season in 1904, when he went 23–9 with a 2.30 earned run average.

-On May 30, 1904, Harper hit Chicago Cubs first baseman Frank Chance three times in one game, the last of which knocked Chance out cold.
-By 1906, Chance had become the manager of the Cubs, and Harper was struggling on the mound.
-Chance traded for Harper, cut his salary by two-thirds, and sat him on the bench for the entire season.

-At that time, organized baseball had the reserve clause; Harper had to pitch for the Cubs or no team at all.
-He never played professional baseball again.
+Harper's professional baseball career ended in 1906, after pitching only one inning of his first start after being traded to the Cubs.
+According to a popular story at the time, Harper had hit Cubs first baseman and eventual player-manager Frank Chance by pitches three times in a 1904 game, knocking him out with the third; Chance would trade for him two seasons later and bench him out of spite, effectively ending his career due to the reserve clause.
+However, Chance had had other confrontations with pitchers, and contemporary newspaper accounts dispute that the hit-by-pitches were severe or malicious.
+In reality, Harper struggled with injuries after joining the Cubs and was hit by a Dan McGann line drive in his only game with them.
+He would make an appearance for the minor league Columbus Senators the following season, but otherwise never played professional baseball again.